What Are Mortgages: How Mortgages Work Explained in Simple Terms

 Instead, you borrow money from a lender and agree to pay it back over a set period, usually 25 to 30 years.
 This agreement includes an interest rate, which means you will pay back more than you borrowed.

-Lenders check your good credit score and history and evaluate the value of the property before approving your mortgage application.
+Lenders check your credit score and history and evaluate the value of the property before approving your mortgage application.
 Once all checks clear and both parties agree on terms, they finalise the mortgage deal allowing buyers like us to move forward with purchasing our new homes.

 What is a mortgage